-- All Editions run on Windows 10, Windows 8, Windows 7, Vista, XP, and Window Server 2003 and later.
+- All Editions run on Windows computers, including Windows 10, Windows 8, Windows 7, and Window Server 2012 and later.
 Each Edition needs at least 1 GB RAM.
 We recommend 3 or 4 GB RAM to run large models.

 - Analytica also runs on Macintosh using Windows in VMWare, Parallels, or another virtual machine.

 These editions let you create and edit models, as well as run existing models.
 There are also editions to allow you to make your models available to others to run and review.
 See comparison table of these editions.

 Analytica Free 101 gives you the full features of Analytica Professional.
 You can build models with up to 101 variables and other objects - and it costs nothing!
 You can also use it to run larger models with more than 101 objects.
 You can review these larger models in Browse mode (including those made from a higher edition), and can change inputs and generate results, but not edit formulas or add objects.
 Free download

 Analytica Professional offers full Analytica functionality, including the capacity to create models with any number of variables and other user-defined objects, as well as edit and save models.
 Order here